-We and the Selling Stockholders have entered into an underwriting agreement with Roth Capital Partners, LLC acting as the representative of the underwriters, including Maxim Group LLC with respect to the shares subject to this offering.
-Subject to certain conditions, we and the Selling Stockholders have agreed to sell to the underwriters, and the underwriters have agreed to purchase shares of our common stock from us and shares of our common stock from the Selling Stockholders.
+We have entered into an underwriting agreement with Roth Capital Partners, LLC, acting as the representative of the underwriters, Maxim Group LLC and Gilford Securities, Inc., with respect to the shares subject to this offering.
+Subject to certain conditions, we have agreed to sell to the underwriters, and the underwriters have agreed to purchase from us 5,000,000 shares of our common stock.